RareSkills/blog/compound-v3-contracts-tutorial/compound-v3-contracts-tutorial.md

 ![A snapshot of the code for CometConfiguration and ConfiguratorStorage](https://static.wixstatic.com/media/935a00_f46e1a66450e4277893c4b9e38a6d5ae~mv2.jpeg/v1/fill/w_666,h_369,al_c,q_80,usm_0.66_1.00_0.01,enc_auto/935a00_f46e1a66450e4277893c4b9e38a6d5ae~mv2.jpeg)

-This is a much more preferable way to deploying new Comet instances instead supplying an extremely large struct in the calldata.
+This is a much more preferable way to deploying new Comet instances than supplying an extremely large struct in the calldata.

 When a new Comet instance is deployed with an update, we only need to update a particular storage variable, leaving the others unchanged.
 For example, if we change the liquidation threshold for the collateral wBTC, only that storage variable in the configurator will be affected.